OneDestinys/teamproject/README.md

 ## Results
-Upon installation, our can perform the tasks seen in commands.
+Upon installation, here are a few cool things that our bot can do!

 ### Tickets
 ![tickets](images/tickets.png)